corey-richardson/microbit-data-logger/radio_message_decoder/docu/notes.md

 ```
 > Reference > Functions

-On second thought, you find that the `scroll` method doesn't give you enough time to record the message being output by the micro:bit.
+Upon testing you find that the `scroll` method doesn't give you enough time to record the message being output by the micro:bit.
 Replace this line with a function call to `display_message`, passing in the `message` as an argument. <br>
 If you tried to run the program now an *error* would occur as we have not yet provided a *definition* for this function!

 Back towards the start of your program, define the function you have just called. <br>